banemonster/Mitsubishi_SplitSystem_ESP01-S/README.md

   2. Use a 3.3v to 5v bi-direction logic converter
      This will allow the ESP8266 to communicate with the split-system by boosting/dropping the Rx/TX during communications.

+The ESP8266 is adopted into ESPHOME --> Home Assistant.

 PROTOTYPING
 ----------------------------